gbarber94/ConSciNet/README.md

 Gregory Barber, Mulugeta A. Haile, and Tzikang Chen | 2021

-This repository contains the trained models, data and code used in the publication: ADD PUBLICATION LINK .
+This repository contains the trained models, data and code used in the publication: https://arxiv.org/abs/2103.10905
 ![](figures/ConSciNet_arch.png)

 ## Summary